wp-plugins/grooveshark/readme.txt

 The requirements to use the Grooveshark Wordpress plugin are:

-* Standard Wordpress requirements for version 2.6 and higher.
+* Most standard Wordpress requirements for version 2.6 and higher.
+* PHP 5
 * Curl enabled in PHP.
 * Javascript enabled in browser.